Stoke Station History Old Clock

 Stoke on Trent Railway Clock

-• Exclusive to the Old Map and Clock Company and made to your individual order this Station Clock is hand crafted to the highest standards by our small yet passionate team down here in Cornwall.
+• Exclusive design & craftsmanship — Exclusive to The Old Map and Clock Company and made to order, this station clock is manufactured to the highest standards by our small, passionate team in Cornwall.

 • Period Accurate Details – carefully researched details and date are complimented by elegant metal hands faithful to the era.